Cray-HPE/docs-csm/glossary.md

 ## River Cabinet

-At least one 19 inch IEA management cabinet is required for every HPE Cray EX system to support the management non-compute nodes (NCN), system management network, utility storage, and other support equipment.
-Additional River cabinets may be included to house storage storage or compute nodes which are not in an Olympus liquid-cooled cabinet.
+At least one 19 inch IEA management cabinet is required for every HPE Cray EX system to support the [management nodes](#management-nodes), system management network, utility storage, and other support equipment.
+This cabinet serves as the primary customer access point for managing the system.

 ## River Endpoint Discovery Service (REDS)